-This eliminates hours searching and bidding on an array of social media manager jobs on other online job search sites.
+This eliminates hours of searching and bidding on an array of social media manager jobs on other online job search sites.
 There is a $2 30-day trial and if you choose to sign up, the price is $19/month.

 Thousands of users everyday choose Fiverr to find qualified social media managers to produce compelling content for their accounts.

 Their platform is easy to use as you set up your profile, price you charge per hour, and average delivery time for a project.
 Once you complete a number of 5-star rated projects, you can become ProVerified where you will have the chance to increase your hourly rate.